uacaps/MotionGestureRecognizers-CSharp/README.md

 **Also Available for Mac**

-The Motion Gesture Recognizer libraries are also available in Objective-C for mac here: https://github.com/uacaps/MotionGestureRecognizers-ObjC
+The Motion Gesture Recognizer libraries are also available in Objective-C for mac here: [Motion Gestures for Mac](https://github.com/uacaps/MotionGestureRecognizers-ObjC)

 --------------------
 ## Set-Up ##